clirdlf/ndsa.org/awards.md

 permalink: /awards/
 ---

 Our annual Innovation Awards were established by the National Digital Stewardship Alliance (NDSA) to recognize and encourage innovation in the field of digital preservation stewardship.
 These awards highlight and commend creative individuals, projects, organizations, and future stewards demonstrating originality and excellence in their contributions to the field of digital preservation.

-The program is administered by a committee drawn from members of the NDSA [Innovation Interest Group](http://ndsa.org/working-groups/innovation/).
+The program is administered by an NDSA Working Group, traditionally drawn from members of the [Innovation Interest Group](http://ndsa.org/working-groups/innovation/).

-Nominations are open now through August 1st for the 2016 NDSA Innovation Award! [**Make a nomination!**](https://www.surveymonkey.com/r/ndsa2016innovationawards)
+**WINNERS OF THE 2016 NDSA INNOVATION AWARDS WILL BE ANNOUNCED ON NOVEMBER 9TH AT [DIGITAL PRESERVATION 2016](https://www.diglib.org/forums/2016forum/ndsa-digipres16/)!**

 ## 2015 NDSA Innovation Award Winners